National Assembly (Thailand): After World War II until military dominance

 After the Second World War a new constitution was promulgated in 1946 under the government of Pridi Panomyong.
-The constitution is considered Thailand’s most democratic and created for the first time a bicameral legislature: a Senate and a House of Representatives.
+The constitution is considered Thailand's most democratic and created for the first time a bicameral legislature: a Senate and a House of Representatives.
 Also for the first and last time, the constitution called for a fully elected Senate (albeit indirectly) and House.
 The Senate to a six-year term and the House to four years.
 The ban on political parties was lifted and the first full elections were held in 1946.
-However, in 1947 a coup d’etat by the military abrogated the constitution and replaced it with the 1947 "temporary" and then a "permanent" charter in 1949.
-The new constitution retained the House, but created a 100-member Senate directly appointed by the king.
+However, in 1947 a coup d'état by the military abrogated the constitution and replaced it with the 1947 "temporary" and then a "permanent" charter in 1949.
+The new constitution retained the House but created a 100-member Senate directly appointed by the king.

 On June 5, 1949, Orapin Chaiyakan became the first woman to be elected to hold a post in the National Assembly of Thailand (specifically, the House of Representatives.)

 Military dominance

-This charter lasted until 1957 when the military again carried out a coup d'etat and created a single 123-member appointed National Assembly, 103 of which were from the military or police.
-In 1959 Field Marshal Sarit Thanarat carried out another coup d'etat this time abolishing the National Assembly altogether.
+This charter lasted until 1957 when the military again carried out a coup d'état and created a single 123-member appointed National Assembly, 103 of which were from the military or police.
+In 1959 Field Marshal Sarit Thanarat carried out another coup d'état this time abolishing the National Assembly altogether.
 In 1969 under Thanom Kittikachorn the National Assembly returned, this time with a 219-member House and again a royally appointed Senate.
 This lasted until 1972 when Thanom overthrew his own government and ruled the country through a National Executive Council.
 Under pressure Thanom reinstated a 299-member appointed National Legislative Assembly, 200 which were members of the military.

-In 1974 the rule of the "three tyrants" (as Thanom's tenure became known) was finally overthrown.
+In 1973, the rule of the "three tyrants" (as Thanom's tenure became known) was finally overthrown.
 A new constitution was promulgated, this time swinging the power back to the legislature by creating a bicameral legislature with an elected House and a House-appointed Senate.
 Within two years the military led by Thanin Kraivichien again abrogated the constitution and installed a royally-appointed 360-member unicameral National Assembly.

 By 1978, Kriangsak Chamanan (who succeeded Tanin in 1977) restored the bicameral legislature with an elected 301-member House and a 225-member Senate appointed by the prime minister.
 This arrangement lasted for almost 13 years until Army Commander General Suchinda Kraprayoon overthrew the government of Chatichai Choonhavan in 1991 and returned the unicameral appointed National Assembly with 292 members.
-However Suchinda’s rule was brought down by the Black May uprising, which led to the overthrow of the military and the drafting of a new constitution.
+However, Suchinda's rule was brought down by the Black May uprising, which led to the overthrow of the military and the drafting of a new constitution.